-Name Age Position

-Athanassios-Kyros Filippou 51 Chairman, Chief Operating Officer and Director

-Athanassios Filippou 54 Vice Chairman, Chief Executive Officer and Director

-Christos Koloventzos 65 Chief Financial Officer and Director

-Alexios Alexopoulos 57 Chief Commercial Officer and Director

-Spyridon Theodorou 53 Chief Engineering Officer and Director

-Robert Shea 58 Director

-Ioannis Ravanis 52 Director

-Jeffrey Scipione 49 Director

-Spyridon Gianpapas 66 Director

-Charalampos Krommydas 49 Director
+Name Age Position Athanassios-Kyros Filippou 52 Chairman, Chief Operating Officer and Director Athanassios Filippou 55 Vice Chairman, Chief Executive Officer and Director Robert Shea 59 Chief Financial Officer and Director Alexios Alexopoulos 58 Chief Commercial Officer and Director Spyridon Theodorou 54 Chief Engineering Officer and Director Ioannis Ravanis 53 Director Jeffrey Scipione 50 Director Charalampos Krommydas 50 Director Alexandre Nazon 43 Director

 Mr. Athanassios-Kyros Filippou has been the Chairman of the Board of Directors of FAGE International since its inception in September 2012 and Chief Operating Officer of FAGE International since December 2016.
 He is the Chairman of the Board of Directors of FAGE USA.
 He was a Vice Chairman of FAGE Greece from 2006 to 2010, its Chairman of the Board of Directors from 2010 to 2012, its Vice Chairman and Chief Executive Officer from December 2012 to December 2016 and a Director since 1994.
-He also currently holds the position of Chairman of the Board of Directors of EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFI"), Mornos S.A. ("Mornos"), Palace S.A. ("Palace") and Evga Holdings S.A. (formerly Agan S.A.) ("Evga").
+He also currently holds the position of Chairman of the Board of Directors of EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFF"), Mornos S.A. ("Mornos"), Palace S.A. ("Palace") and Evga Holdings S.A. (formerly Agan S.A.) ("Evga").
 Previously, he served as the Chief Executive Officer of EMFI until January 30, 2017, the Chief Executive Officer of Palace and its Vice Chairman from 2004 to 2011.
 He is the son of Mr. Kyriakos Filippou.
 See "Ownership of Share Capital" and "Related Party Transactions".

 Mr. Athanassios Filippou has been Vice Chairman and Chief Executive Officer of FAGE International since its inception in September 2012.
 He is the Vice Chairman and Chief Executive Officer of FAGE USA.
 He has been the Chief Executive Officer and a Director of FAGE Greece since October 2019.
-He previously served as the Chief Executive Officer of FAGE Greece from 2006 to 2012 and has been a Director of FAGE Greece from 1994 to 2012.
+He previously served as the Chief Executive Officer of FAGE Greece from 2006 to 2012 and as a Director of FAGE Greece from 1994 to 2012.
 He is the son of Mr. Ioannis Filippou.
 See "Ownership of Share Capital" and "Related Party Transactions".